-Additionally, with some 330+ hotels in Orlando, it would literally take an entire year of testing to come up with a comprehensive list.
-Since I don’t live in Florida and don’t want to risk my safety or well-being with the likes of the 1-star Kuality Inn, that’s not my goal.
-Rather, I want to rank some of the off-site hotels at which I’ve stayed, knowing a comprehensive list is a fool’s errand that never will–or should–happen.
+With some 330+ hotels in Orlando, it would literally take an entire year of testing to come up with a comprehensive list.
+Rather, I want to rank our favorite hotels near Walt Disney World at which we’ve stayed, prioritizing those that are on-site or barely off-site.
 Consider this a work-in-progress, though.
-As we stay in more off-site/non-Disney/third party hotels, we’ll update and re-rank this list.
+As we continue stay in more off-site/non-Disney/third party hotels, we’ll update and re-rank this list.

 With those caveats out of the way, let’s take a look at which hotels made the cut.
 Click on any of the hotel names to see more photos and read a full review…